-If the participant refuses or cannot understand the instructions, score "Participant refused."
-If the procedure was not attempted because of task difficulty, the participant was unable to perform the test or the participant or examiner felt the participant was unsafe, score "Not attempted/unable."
+If the participant refuses or if the test is not administered due to technical problems, staffing problems or similar unrelated issues, score "Participant refused or technical problems."
+If the procedure was not attempted, score "Not attempted" and go to the subsquestion to record why the task was not attempted.
 If the participant attempted the test but could not hold the position for at least 1 second, score as "Unable to attain position or hold for one second."
-If the participant held the position for at least 1 second but less than 10 seconds, score as "Holds position $\geq$ 1 but less than 10 seconds" and record the time to 0.01 second.
+If the participant held the position for at least 1 second but less than 10 seconds, score as "Holds"

+position $\geq$ 1 but less than 10 seconds" and record the time to 0.01 second.
 If the participant held the position for 10 seconds, score as "Holds for 10 seconds".